 Tirthan Valley in June

 This is the time when even Tirthan Valley can feel a little hot during the day.
-Average minimum temperature goes up to around 20 Degrees Celsius; whereas the average maximum temperature can rise as far as 40 Degrees sometimes.
+The average minimum temperature goes up to around 20 Degrees Celsius; whereas the average maximum temperature can rise as far as 40 Degrees sometimes.
 Nights, however, will still be very pleasant.
 Towards late June, Monsoon arrives in the region with some light pre-monsoon showers.
 Pack a light jacket and plenty of cottons for visiting this time.

 Tirthan Valley in July